Corporate Governance

 Nomination and Compensation Committee

-To discuss nomination and compensation for the directors, executive officers, counselors, and trustees, the Company has established the Nomination and Compensation Committee comprising a total of seven members, which consists of two representative directors, four outside directors, and one supreme advisor, who are appointed by the Board of Directors.
+To discuss nomination and compensation for the directors, executive officers, associate directors, and trustees, the Company has established the Nomination and Compensation Committee, comprising a total of five members, which consists of one representative director, one internal director and three outside directors, who are appointed by the Board of Directors.
 The majority of the committee members are comprised of outside directors, for the purpose of ensuring the transparency and objectivity of the committee.
 The chairperson of the committee is appointed by the Board of Directors from among the committee members.

 This committee was not established in accordance with any law or regulation.